 Q: What time will the roads close?

 A: Road and lane closures will be updated on the website as we get closer to the race.
+We will begin closing roads at 6:15am.
 Please check the website and look for the official Traffic Guide.

 Q: How many water stations will you have?

-A: There will be Water Stations along the course, starting at Mile 2 (marathon), Mile 1.5 (half marathon) and approximately every 1.5 after that with plenty of water and Gatorade Endurance sports drink.
+A: There will be Water Stations along the course, starting at Mile 2 (marathon) and approximately every 1.5 after that with plenty of water and Gatorade Endurance sports drink.
 The stations will be set as follows: Gatorade Endurance then water.
-For more info on locations click respective distance: MARATHON – HALF MARATHON
+For more info on locations click respective distance: MARATHON – HALF MARATHON.
+The 10K will have water stops at mile 1 and mile 4 on the course.
+Runners are encouraged to bring their own hydration when possible.

 Q: What do I do if I injure myself on the course?